Alok9303/statistical-machine-learning/README.md

 * Practice notebooks on statistical ML concepts
 * Model fitting experiments (regression, classification, etc.)
 * Small datasets used for learning
-* Notes and observations from each experiment
+* Save and Load the model using Pickle, Joblib

 ## 🎯 Purpose